 Matters of Credit

-Please see courses listed for major requirements in Environmental Science major and minor, and Environmental Policy and Environmental Biology major.
+Please see courses listed for major requirements in Environmental Science major and minor, and Environment and Sustainability, Environmental Policy (for Classes of 2018 and 2019) and Environmental Biology majors.
 Note that AP credit can not be used to fulfill a major or minor requirement.
 For information on credit for requirements and courses not listed below or as part of major or minor requirements, please consult your adviser or the departmental chair.

 Cultures in Comparison Requirement